nsaikiran/impression/_drafts/execution-models.md

 then you would never want to miss this awesome presentation named *[In the Loop][In the Loop]*.
 You'll enjoy that presentation.

+## TODO: Execution model of Interpreted langs. and compiled langs.
+## Ex: python and C

 # Webframeworks
 [Web frameworks - an overview](https://www.ionos.com/digitalguide/websites/web-development/web-frameworks-an-overview/) explains bring vocabular related to webframeworks.

 ## TODO: WSGI.
 Communication between HTTP server and Django
 ## Django

-# TODO: Communication between spring-web and Jetty.
+## TODO: Communication between spring-web and Jetty.
 *Servlet* and *Servlet Container* spec.
 [Servlet Spec][Servlet Spec]

-# TODO: Execution model of Interpreted langs. and compiled langs.
-# Ex: python and C

 # Configurability